Young dad-to-be was among 13 US troops killed in Afghanistan

 “This was something he always wanted to do, and I never seen a young man train as hard as he did to be the best soldier he could be,” Schmitz said of his son.
 “His life meant so much more.
 I’m so incredibly devastated that I won’t be able to see the man that he was very quickly growing into becoming.”

-David Lee Espinoza, a 20-year-old Marine from Laredo, Texas, was also among those killed, U.S. Rep. Henry Cuellar said Friday.
+Lance Corporal David Lee Espinoza, a 20-year-old Marine from Laredo, Texas, was also killed, U.S. Rep. Henry Cuellar said Friday.

 The congressman’s press secretary, Dana Youngentob, said Pentagon representatives visited Cuellar’s Washington office to inform him of Espinoza’s death.
 Cuellar’s office also received an official death notice from the Pentagon.